-Men and women, spiritual or otherwise, are discovering that the consistent practice of meditation will improve their response to life’s challenges.
+Many people are discovering how the consistent practice of meditation improves your response to life’s challenges.

 While the practice of meditation isn’t exactly mainstream in corporate America, more and more executives are open to anything that might help them thrive in today’s business climate.
 And it helps that the National Institutes of Health, University of Massachusetts, and the Mind/Body Medical Institute at Harvard University found that meditation increases brain-wave activity, enhances intuition, improves concentration, and alleviates some aches and pains – all benefits that any good CEO knows will increase the productivity of his employees.

 A list of some of the top-level CEO’s who meditate regularly reads like a “who’s who” of Fortune 500 executives.
 From Fortune:

 Meditation devotees include junk-bond-king-turned-philanthropist Mike Milken; Bill George, the former Medtronic CEO; ad industry mogul Renetta McCann; and NBA coach Phil Jackson.
 Silicon Valley is full of meditators, such as Marc Benioff, the CEO of Salesforce.com, and Larry Brilliant, head of Google’s philanthropic efforts.
 Naturally, a crew of Google employees has organized twice-weekly open meditation hours, at which it has hosted Tibetan monks and a team of mind-science researchers.